bongadi/GITHUB-INTRODUCTION/README.md

 #### Forking

-A fork is a new repo that shares code and visibility with the original 'upstream' repo.
-For example you can fork a repo to propose changes to the main repo and submit a pull request when done.
+Forking is creating a copy of someone else’s repository under your account.

+This allows you to make changes to the project without affecting the original repository

+Forking is typically used when you want to contribute to someone else's project.
+After making changes in your forked repository, you can submit a pull request to the original project for review.

+Example: You might fork an open-source project to add a new feature or fix a bug, then send a pull request back to the original repo.
 More on forks can be found here [Forking info](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks)
-In this tutorial we will use the following github repo [octate/Spoon-Knife](https://github.com/octocat/Spoon-Knife)

 1. Navigate to the github page listed above and click on `Fork`
 2. Selcect the owner for the forked repo